ukgamer/gmod-arcademachines/README.md

 Be aware that because `TakeCoins` sends a netmessage to the server to update the networked variable it takes time for the coin amount to actually change and for `OnCoinsLost` to be called, so do not call `TakeCoins` and then immediately check to see if the player can play - do this check in `OnCoinsLost`.

-### The Marquee
+### The Cabinet

 The machine has a marquee that can be drawn to using the `DrawMarquee` method.
 This method is automatically called when your game is loaded if it exists.

-If your marquee requires external images to be loaded before drawing, set the `LateUpdateMarquee` property to `true` on your game table and then manually call `UpdateMarquee` on the machine after your assets have loaded which will cause `DrawMarquee` to be called once more.
+If your marquee requires external images to be loaded before drawing, set the `LateUpdateMarquee` property to `true` on your game table and then call `CABINET:UpdateMarquee()` on the machine after your assets have loaded which will cause `DrawMarquee` to be called once more.

+The machine can also have custom artwork (templates available [here](https://github.com/ukgamer/gmod-arcademachines-model/tree/master/matsrc)) that can be drawn to using the `DrawCabinetArt` method.
+Once any assets you need have loaded and you are ready to draw the cabinet art, call `CABINET:UpdateCabinetArt()`.

-**The marquee can only be drawn once per game load as it is designed to be static for performance reasons.** See the Asteroids game's marquee for an example implementation.
+**The marquee and cabinet artwork can only be drawn once per game load as they are designed to be static for performance reasons.**

 ### Helper libraries